CoffeeCryptid/python_game_collection/README.md

-# python_game_collection
+# Rice University Interactive Programming Course - Projects

-Rice University Interactive Programming Course - Projects
+These games were written to run on [CodeSkulptor](https://py3.codeskulptor.org/) to facilitate online peer-grading.